grafana/tracing-workshop-breakout/breakout-2-instrumenting-code.md

    In this source file you’ll see some code that:

-   * Includes (`require`s in NodeJS parlance) some utility libraries (the first three lines) including a logging library that sends messages to Grafana Cloud Logging via the Grafana Agent.
+   * Includes (`require`s in NodeJS parlance) some utility libraries (the first three lines) including a logging library that sends messages to Grafana Cloud Logging via Grafana Alloy.
    * Defines the names of some mythical beasts.
    * Defines a `makeRequest` function that makes requests to the downstream HTTP server.